-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Access by BMW

 BMW now has a pilot program running in Nashville for its subscription service, Access by BMW.
-The program, like Porsche's is a two-tiered affair and again, like Porsche, isn't cheap.
-The first tier, which BMW is calling "Legend" will set users back a cool $2,000 per month and gives access to vehicles like the 4-Series, 5-Series, and X5 (sans M models) as well as the excellent M2.
-Upgrading to the $3,700 M tier and things start to get really interesting with access to the M4 Convertible, M5, M6 Convertible, X5M and X6M.
+The program is a two-tiered affair and isn't cheap (Porsche has a similar program we cover later in this article).
+The first tier, which BMW is calling "Legend," will set users back a cool $1,399 per month and gives access to vehicles like the 4 Series, 5 Series and X5 (but not the M models) as well as the excellent M2.
+Upgrading to the $2,699 M tier and things start to get really interesting with access to the M4 Convertible, M5, M6 Convertible, X5M and X6M.

+BMW has also added a new entry-level Icons tier that gives users access to cars like 330i, 330e, i3, X2 and the M240i convertible.
+It will set you back $1,099 per month but it features all of the same benefits that the more expensive tiers offer like unlimited car swaps.

 You can order vehicles through the Access by BMW app, and so far there doesn't appear to be any restriction on vehicle swaps.
 Your monthly subscription fee includes insurance, and roadside assistance, as you'd expect.
 The program will be facilitated by local dealers and not by BMW corporate and BMW hasn't given word on if or when it will expand the program beyond Nashville.